trek/website/source/guides/contributing/updating-the-getting-started-guide.md

 The Ember.js Getting Started Guide is a guide that walks a new Ember.js developer through the process of building a small application.

-We currently use [TodoMVC](http://todomvc.com/) as a refernece application.
+We currently use [TodoMVC](http://todomvc.com/) as a reference application.

 The Getting Started Guide is combination of three resources: